polar-app/polar-app/docs/HTML_VIEWER.md

   What I COULD do is size down to 850... find the hidden CSS nodes, then change the browser style bit FIRST I set display:none manually!
 Since there isn't javascript at this point there's that can be done to block it.

+  - it seems I can just do this by default now...
+I might want to play with it and see what happens to other page types.

 # Broken Examples: